ootsuka/React_SSR/README.md

 ```
 ## General Architecture
 The src code has two parts, server and client code.
 Server is a express application whose purpose is to handle user request, fetch data, generate content and return the response to the user. ```Server/util``` renders react component to String and inject the html string into response.
 Fetching data on the server side is done with a static loadData method to the highest class component rendered for a route, the method returns a promise which will be resolved with other promises in ```Server/index.js``` to guarantee the store gets all the data before rendering. loadData is added to ```Routes.js``` as a property for a route object so it can be accessed with ```{ matchedRoutes }```
-Client Part is just a standard react application with some components. ```Sidebar/Math.js``` is a dynamically imported component for purpose of testing out code splitting with React Loadable.
+Client Part is just a standard react application with some components. ```Footer/AsyncComponent.js``` is a dynamically imported component for purpose of testing out code splitting with React Loadable.
+We use react-router-dom's context to help achieve 404 page and 301 redirect on the server.
 ## RoadMap
 * Add test for the project.
 * Conditionally load pollyfills